Rising interest rates and high levels of corporate debt have lots of investors concerned. Should small businesses be worried?

 If your debt is overwhelming and you’re worried about falling behind on payments, it can be helpful to get advice from a neutral third party.
 Research has found that people under financial stress may be more prone to make less-than-optimal decisions.

 - A business mentor from your local Small Business Development Center (SBDC), SCORE, Women’s Business Center, or Veteran’s Business Outreach Center.
-The SBA provides a helpful online locator tool here.
+The Small Business Administration provides a helpful online locator tool here.

-- Some companies specialize in helping businesses restructure debt.
+- Some companies specialize in helping businesses with restructuring debt.
 If you decide to work with one, check them out thoroughly and carefully review the contract before you hire them to help ensure you aren’t throwing good money after bad.

 - A bankruptcy attorney may be able to help your business restructure debt.